Your Guide To Finding A Therapist

 We cannot do it all alone.

-Finding a therapist can feel daunting and vulnerable, the thought of pouring your heart out to a stranger feels strange and uncomfortable.
-However, their external point of view outside of our own cluttered mind can be an essential part of guiding us into a deeper understanding of ourselves and a key to living our healthiest lives.
+Finding a therapist can feel daunting and vulnerable, the thought of pouring your heart out to a stranger feeling strange and uncomfortable.
+However, a therapist’s external point of view outside of our own cluttered mind can be an essential part of guiding us into a deeper understanding of ourselves—and a key to living our healthiest lives.

 Where To Start?

-Finding a therapist is going to take a lot of patience to fit your financial and emotional needs.
+Finding a therapist is going to take a lot of patience in order to find one that fits your financial and emotional needs.
 First, begin by determining what your needs actually are.
-Are you needing emotional support to help work through depression, anxiety or feelings of low self-esteem?
+Are you needing emotional support to help work through depression, anxiety, or feelings of low self-esteem?
 Or are you needing more directional help through life coaching?
-Therapist’s goals are to meet you right where you are in life to help guide you through the challenges, however, some might specialize in different approaches.
+Therapists’ goals are to meet you right where you are in life to help guide you through the challenges; however, some might specialize in different approaches.